-You must register for an IBM Cloud account before you can complete this challenge.
+You must register for an IBM Cloud account before you can complete this tutorial.

-This challenge should take you approximately 10 minutes to complete.
+This tutorial should take you approximately 10 minutes to complete.

-Click the Deploy to IBM Cloud image below:
+Click the following Deploy to IBM Cloud image:

-You will be prompted to sign into IBM Cloud.
-Enter your account information if you have not already signed in.
+You will be prompted to sign into your IBM Cloud account.
+Click Log in and enter your account information if you have not already signed in.

-The toolchain creation page opens.
-Enter a new name for your toolchain.
-Make a note of the region that displays under Select Region — you will need to use this region name in a later section.
-The region might not be Dallas as shown in the image below because the toolchain attempts to select the region closest to you.
+The Create a toolchain page opens.
+Enter a new name for your toolchain within the Toolchain Name field.
+Make a note of the default region that was automatically chosen from the Select Region drop down list.
+You will need to use this same region name in a later section.
+The region might not be Dallas as shown in the following screen capture image because the toolchain attempts to select the region closest to you.

-Click on Delivery Pipeline in the Tool Integrations section.
-You will need to update your pipeline configuration settings.
+Within the Tool Integrations section, click Delivery Pipeline to update your pipeline configuration settings.

-Click the Create button next to IBM Cloud API Key field.
-A pop-up window opens.
+Click the Create button located next to IBM Cloud API key field.

-The window asks if you want to create a new API key for this pipeline.
-Click Create.
+A pop-up window opens that asks if you want to create a new API key for this pipeline.
+Click OK.

 - You can click on the pipeline to view your application being built or you can remain on the toolchain page until the pipeline finishes building.

-From the toolchain page, go to the application console by clicking on View Console on the Deploy pipeline tile.
+From the toolchain page, go to the application console by clicking View Console on the Deploy Stage pipeline tile.

-Open the application from the App Console by clicking on Visit App URL.
+Open the application from the App Console by clicking Visit App URL.

 Note: Due to Internet Explorer and Microsoft Edge limitations, the application will not display in those browsers.
 We recommended that you open your application using Firefox, Chrome, or Safari instead.

 If you have completed all the steps correctly, you will see the following image displayed on the home page of your new application: